matchmore/documentation/iOS.md

 `NSLocationAlwaysAndWhenInUseUsageDescription` should describe how your app use Location Services both when in use, and in the background.
 This description is only for users of your app with iOS 11.
 The user can select between the “always” or “only when in use” authorizations, or disable Location Services in the app completely.

-When opening app for the first time, the system will prompt `authorization alert` with the filled description.
-Users can decide wether to accept or reject the request permission.

 *GOOD PRACTICE* Request permission at launch only when necessary for your app to function.
 Users won’t be bothered by this request if it’s obvious that your app depends on their personal information to operate.
 For example, an app might only request access to the current location when activating a location tracking feature.

 #### Add SDK to the project
-MatchmoreSDK is very malleable.
-It is configured by default to work for general cases.
+Matchmore SDKs are very malleable.
+The SDK is configured by default to work for general cases.
 But it is possible to configure it according to your needs.
 First set up Matchmore SDK Cloud credentials, this will allow the SDK to communicate with Matchmore Cloud on your behalf.

 You can generate a token API-key for yourself on matchmore.io.